 Greediness is an uncontrollable desire for more.

-Witchcraft and sorcery is the use of evil supernatural power over people and their affairs.
-Includes astrology, fortune telling, seances, charms, curses, superstition, and trying to contact spirits.
+Witchcraft or sorcery is the use of evil supernatural power over people and their affairs.
+Includes astrology, fortune-telling, seances, charms, curses, superstition, and trying to contact spirits.

 Enmity is hostility or always ready to hate someone and hold a grudge.